↓

 Writing books in InDesign

 Here I am again recommending a road less traveled by—not unusual in my life and work.
 Before the choruses rise up in defense of others, let me tell you my reasonings.
 I fully recognize that most people write in Word.
 What they do not realize [in most cases] is this simple fact starts their book under a great handicap.
 They are missing out on the best tools for communicating with readers.
-Books are not entirely about words … Continue reading →
+At this point, I have been … Continue reading →

 Like this: